Navjot-Singh2608/Reddit-Clone/README.md

 # Reddit-Clone

-In this application I have simply created the posts fucntionality  with login and Register functionality using cache maintain for users login by using the redis and for the database it's PostgresSQL.
+In this application I have simply created the posts FUNCTIONALIT  with login and Register functionality using cache maintain for users login by using the redis and for the database it's PostgresSQL.

 Application is in Progress State  sample has been prepared  other parts has yet to be covered.